greenelab/deep-review/sections/04_study.md

 In summary, deep learning is a promising approach for identifying CREs, able to interrogate sequence features that are complex and ill-understood, already offering marked improvements on the prior state of the art.
-However, the exact methodology is up for debate and needs examination and more comparative study.
-Work needs to be done in understanding the best architectures.
-The challenges in predicting TF binding -- the lack of large gold standard datasets, model interpretation, and defining negative examples -- are pertinent to CRE identification as well.
+However, neural network architectures for this task need to be systematically compared.
+The challenges in predicting TF binding -- such as the lack of large gold standard datasets, model interpretation, and defining negative examples -- are pertinent to CRE identification as well.
 Furthermore, the quality and meaning of training data needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of identification.
-Else we risk building detectors not for CREs but putative CREs.
+Otherwise we risk building detectors not for CREs but putative CREs.
-Although most deep learning studies in this area currently focus on predicting the 1D location of enhancers, modeling 3D chromatin conformations, enhancer-promoter interactions [@doi:10.1101/085241], and enhancer-target gene interactions will be critical for understanding transcriptional regulation.
+Most deep learning studies in this area currently predict the 1D location of enhancers, but modeling 3D chromatin conformations, enhancer-promoter interactions [@doi:10.1101/085241], and enhancer-target gene interactions will be critical for understanding transcriptional regulation.